Different High Courts in India

 A High Court is composed of a Chief Justice and as many other judges as the President of India may from time to time deem it necessary to appoint.
-The President can appoint additional judges also for a maximum period of two years.
-The number of judges in a Court is decided by the dividing the average institution of main cases during the last five years by the national average.
-The average rate of disposal of main cases per judge per year in that High Court is also taken into consideration.
-Ordinarily, the judges remain in office till the age of 62.
-In appointing the chief Justice of High Court, the President consults the governor and the Chief Justice of the Supreme Court.
-In appointing other Judges the President consults the Chief Justice of the Supreme Court and the Chief Justice of the High Courts of India.
+The President can appoint additional judges for a maximum period of two years.
+The number of judges in a court is decided by dividing the average institution of main cases, during the last five years by the national average.
+The average rate of disposal of main cases per judge per year is also taken into consideration.
+The judge of a High Court must be an Indian citizen and must have 10 years of experience in adjudication or in legal practice.
+Ordinarily, the judges remain in office till the age of 62 years, but may resign from their posts prematurely, by applying in writing to the President.
+The judges of a High Court may be transferred to another High Court of another state or the Supreme Court.
+Besides, the judges of a High Court can be removed from office on various grounds like misdemeanour and corruption.
+To ensure independence of the judiciary, a special mode of removal of the judge has been prescribed in the Constitution of India.
+The proposal of removal of the judges must be passed by a two thirds majority of the members present in the Legislature.
+The proposal then shall have to be sent to the President for his assent.
+The President will then ask the judge to resign.
+In appointing the Chief Justice of High Court, the President consults the Governor and the Chief Justice of the Supreme Court.
+In appointing other judges, the President consults the Chief Justice of the Supreme Court and the Chief Justice of the High Courts of India.

 The Union Parliament has been empowered to either enlarge or restrict the jurisdiction of the High Court.
-The High Courts of India have the power of superintendence over all the lower Courts of a State except the Military Tribunals.
+The High Courts of India have the power of superintendence over all the lower courts of a state, except the Military Tribunals.
 The High Court can also issue various writs in order to safeguard the fundamental rightsof the citizens of India.
 The writs are in the nature of Habeas Corpus, Mandamus, Prohibition, Quo Warranto and Certiorari.
-Apart from all these, the High Court has the authority of making laws regarding the appointment of its own officials and other internal affairs.
-As the head of the judiciary in the state, the High Court has got administrative control over the subordinate in the state.
-The 42nd Amendment Act of 1976 curtailed the jurisdiction of the High Courts in various spheres.
+Apart from these, the High Court has the authority of making laws in relation to the appointment of its own officials and other internal affairs.
+As the head of the judiciary in the state, the High Court has administrative control over the subordinate in the state.
+The 42nd Amendment Act of 1976 had curtailed the jurisdiction of the High Courts in various spheres.
 However, the 44th Amendment Act of 1979 restored the original jurisdiction and position of the High Courts.